love. week eight.

 (And, of course, when you’re on LSD, you fall under the impression that what you are now experiencing is the real experience, and that every attempt at communication, even while sober, is actually akin to the above scenario.
 In other words, it becomes clear that every successful interaction is a miracle.
 The fact that the words that come out of your mouth can enter my ears and still make sense, seems incredible.
 ‘Nonsense’ becomes the norm, ‘understanding’ the exception.)

 At the same time, my experience resolved itself into three modes: self, world, other.
-It became very important and obvious to me that the ways in which I interact with my own mind, with the world, and with another mind, are completely different.
+It became very important and obvious to me that the ways in which I interact with my own mind, with the world, and with other minds, are completely different.
 I would transition between these phases in which I would become overwhelmed, say, within my own thoughts/emotions and turn my attention to the outer world in order to steady myself.
 At a certain point, though, the intensity of that constant cloud of input would explode and I’d go back into the living room in order to spend time with Shlomo.
 But then again, the kinds of mind reading and self-awareness which that social interaction would require from me would force me to say goodbye after a few minutes and return to my room, taking solace in my own mind.

 And finally, the last ‘love lesson’ I’d like to draw from this stage is that it became clear to me that the contents and qualities of my experience were constantly being constructed and reconstructed out of my own consciousness.
 For instance, as soon as I felt an insecurity about, say, the color of my shirt, I’d immediately interpret Shlomo’s glances as some sort of condemnation of my attire.
 And, vice verso, when I’d feel overcome with feelings of gratitude, I’d only have room for Shlomo’s friendship and love.
 I know this sounds cliché, and it is, but to actually experience the sort of feedback loop that exists between my own mind and the external world (and, now that I come to think of it, between my own mind and itself), felt like an incredible realization.
 Like seeing the ocean for the first time, after only reading poems and descriptions of it all my life.
 I’m reminded of what CS Lewis says: “The first thing that love does it to obliterate the difference between giving and receiving.”